Healing Leaky Gut: Prevent Chronic Inflammation

 This is especially true when the brain or gut is involved.
 The brain, or the central nervous system, and gut, or the enteric nervous system, are connected by the vagus nerve.
 The vagus nerve is an open line of communication between the central nervous system and the enteric nervous system.

 It is always important to look at the entire body for signs of inflammation, which is often marked by extreme sensitivity.
 For example, when the blood-brain barrier is not doing its job, there may be mental cloudiness, nausea, or disorientation with certain foods or with inhaled chemical or environmental factors.
-Your primary care physician will know how to test for and detect a permeable blood-brain barrier.
+A functional medicine practitioner will know how to test for and detect a permeable blood-brain barrier.

 Beneficial Microflora to the Rescue